 But why does this distinction matter for you?

-Because your customers are exposed to about 10,000 brand messages a day.
-And if you have to get one of them right as an entrepreneur, your copywriting -- more than your content writing -- is what you need to polish.
+Basically, if you have to get one of them right as an entrepreneur, your copywriting -- more than your content writing -- is what you need to polish.

 So if you take nothing else away from this article, remember this:

 The writing you attach to your products is just as important as the graphics, payment gateways, and every other feature you use to persuade someone to become a customer.